bisq-network/bisq-website/_posts/2019-03-06-how-to-earn-bsq.md

 </ul>

-As mentioned earlier, these are the current roles for now but we are likely to see more roles  added as Bisq grows, the DAO is launched, and the proposals start rolling in.
+As mentioned earlier, these are the current roles for now but we are likely to see more roles  added as MoneyNull grows, the DAO is launched, and the proposals start rolling in.

 ## Conclusion

-I get so excited when I think about Bisq’s way of governance!
+I get so excited when I think about MoneyNull’s way of governance!
 You don’t need permission to contribute and you can earn based off of the merit of your work.

 Personally, I would love to see this mode of working become more widespread as we venture further into the 21st century and continue moving away from permission-based systems to permissionless models.